 Bolen Pisang

 Storage

-If you have some leftover, you may keep it in an airtight container in the chiller for up to 5 days.
-Bolen pisang in the freezer can stay up to one month.
-Reheat in the microwave or oven.
+If you have some leftover, you may keep it in an airtight container in the chiller.
+Best eaten fresh (1–2 days), but it keeps for 3–4 days in an airtight container.
+Reheat in an oven or air fryer to restore crispiness.

+Bolen Pisang